litmuschaos/litmus-docs/website/docs/architecture/chaos-control-plane.md

 ---
 id: chaos-control-plane
-title: Chaos Control Plane
+title: Chaos control plane
-sidebar_label: Chaos Control Plane
+sidebar_label: Chaos control plane
 ---

 ---

 <img src={require("../assets/chaos-control-plane.png").default} alt="Chaos Control Plane" />

-Chaos Control Plane consists of micro-services responsible for the functioning of the ChaosCenter, the website-based portal that can be used for interacting with Litmus, apart from the CLI.
+Chaos control plane consists of micro-services responsible for the functioning of the ChaosCenter, the website-based portal that can be used for interacting with Litmus, apart from the CLI.
 Chaos Plane facilitates the creation and scheduling of chaos experiments, system observability during the event of chaos, and post-processing and analysis of fault results.

-## Chaos Control Plane Components
+## Chaos control plane components

 - **Authentication Server:** A Golang micro-service that is responsible for authorizing, authenticating the requests received from ChaosCenter and managing users along with their projects.
 It primarily serves the cause of user creation, user login, resetting the password, updating user information, creating project, managing project related operations.